FHProductionHK: History

-FHProductionHK is a YouTube channel created on 19 January 2012 by the Hongkongers Darren Cheng and Kenrick Ho, who had been acquaintances for over a decade.
+FHProductionHK is a YouTube channel created on 19 January 2012 by Hongkongers Darren Cheng and Kenrick Ho, who had been acquaintances for over a decade.
 They chose to include "Production" in the name since they thought it sounded powerful.
 The pair always wear masks to hide their appearances.
 Cheng assumes the role of Teddy Head (熊仔頭) while Ho assumes the role of Stitch (史迪仔) or Blue Head (藍仔頭).
 Cheng puts on a Rilakkuma mask from a Japanese fictional bear.
-They do this owing to Ho's shyness and disinclination to showing his face on camera, as well as Cheng's desire to match Ho.
+They do this owing to Ho's shyness and disinclination to show his face on camera, as well as Cheng's desire to match Ho.
 Cheng said he does not want viewers to believe he is trying to become famous.
 FHProductionHK used to have an office at the iPlace industrial building in Kwai Chung.

 By 2013, the duo had produced 18 comedy videos focused on adolescent life and had achieved a large following from people in the post-90s generation.
 To film their videos, they used a digital camera affixed with adhesive tape to a piano stand as their tripod.
-Cheng and Ho relied on an online forum to conjure topics for their videos that appeal to their audience.
+Cheng and Ho relied on an online forum to conjure topics for their videos that appealed to their audience.
 Cheng, who had been a science student at the City University of Hong Kong, frequently included science topics in his skits.
 He routinely used a stream of convoluted statements to go into detail about straightforward scientific concepts.
 Cheng's short videos are inspired by the Hong Kong actor Stephen Chow and the longer ones by Hollywood films.
 Ho made vlogs about how Hong Kong people had wages in the tens of thousands and explored whether they needed to find part-time jobs.
 Additional vlogs he made were about delivering takeout, collecting cardboard, and aggressively buying crunchy chicken wings to eat after making HK$80 (US$).
 Their most viewed video by 2013 had received nearly 700,000 views and was titled "Boys Have a Say 2", a satirical video of an adolescent boy complaining about his annoying girlfriend.
 In 2014, they started talks with an artist management company with the aim of entering the entertainment industry.
 The talks did not go smoothly, so they did not ink an agreement with the company.
 Instead, they established a company to self-manage their channel.